MicrosoftDocs/WSL/commandline/WSL/faq.md

   * All permissions are set to 777 (full permissions of the user who launched the bash session)
 3. It is not possible to create a symlink between the two filesystems

+###Why are there so many errors when I run "apt-get upgrade"?
+Some packages use features that we haven't yet implemented.
+We're constantly working on expanding our support but for now you may see some uggliness in apt-get's output.

 ### Where can I provide feedback?
 You can share feedback and ask questions through multiple channels:
 Feedback and questions should be directed to: